Trojans seeking program's first national crown.

-Chris Zambri, a former USC All-Pac-10 performer and longtime Nationwide Tour veteran, is in his 10th year as USC's men's golf head coach.
-Zambri has established himself as among the top coaches in the nation and has taken his team to the NCAA Championships final in each of his first nine years.
+Chris Zambri, a former USC All-Pac-10 performer and longtime Nationwide Tour veteran, is in his 11th year as USC's men's golf head coach, establishing himself as one of the top coaches in the nation with back-to-back NCAA Championships semifinal match-play appearances among 10 straight trips to the NCAA Championships final week.

-Zambri's teams have won 19 events (as of the end of the 2014-15 season), including Pac-10 titles in 2007 and 2011 and NCAA Regionals in 2008 and 2012.
-His 2015 team was a program-best NCAA Championships runner-up while his 2008 team came within three strokes of first place at the NCAAs.
-Trojan golfers have also won 18 individual crowns under Zambri (as of the end of the 2014-15 season).
+Zambri's teams have won 22 events (as of the end of the 2015-16 season), including Pac-10 titles in 2007 and 2011 and NCAA Regionals in 2008 and 2012.
+His 2015 team was a program-best NCAA Championships runner-up, followed up by an NCAA semifinal finish in 2016, while his 2008 team came within three strokes of first place at the NCAAs.
+Trojan golfers have also won 19 individual crowns under Zambri (as of the end of the 2014-15 season).